 7. Reheat the soup with the pulverized portion and add the parsley and the greens.
 Cook until the greens are wilted and cooked.

-9. Garnish with parmesan cheese and croutons.
+9. Garnish with parmesan and bacon bits.

 No comments: